nemonik/hands-on-DevOps/readme.md

 For the class when I teach it, it is assumed VirtualBox is installed, but below are the instructions for installing it on Windows 10.

 1. Open your browser to <https://www.virtualbox.org/wiki/Downloads>
-2. Click `Windows hosts` link under `VirtualBox 6.0.12 platform packages`.
+2. Click `Windows hosts` link under `VirtualBox  6.0.14 platform packages`.
 3. Find and click the installer to install.

-Then turn for Windows 10 turn off Hyper-V
+You will also need to turn off Hyper-V

 1. Click Windows `Start` and then type `turn Windows features on or off` into the search bar.
 2. Select the icon with the corresponding name.